 Although CISOs, CIOs, and CSOs have similar responsibilities, they serve as collaborative counterparts for figuring out cybersecurity initiatives and must communicate to avoid conflicting responsibilities.

-• CISO - The CISO’s job mainly focuses on cybersecurity and is more specialized in information and data security.
-They are in charge of designing the organization’s IT infrastructure, managing third-party vendor security, and developing security programs.
+- CISO - The CISO’s job mainly focuses on cybersecurity and is more specialized in information and data security.
+They are in charge of designing the organization’s IT infrastructure and overseeing the development of specialized security programs, such as Vendor Risk Management.

 Skills of a Successful CISO